 This post may contain affiliate links.
 Please read our disclosure policy.

 This Sesame Ginger Tempeh Stir Fry Recipe is one of the most popular recipes on my blog!
-It’s an easy vegan stir fry that’s simple to make and SO DELICIOUS!
+It’s an easy vegan stir fry that only requires 25 minutes to make and SO DELICIOUS!
 Even my meat loving husband enjoys this dish!

 vegetarian stir fry